 The content of Project is organized by the categories described below.
 Prospective contributors should consider these categories when making submissions.
 Text documents should be in .doc/.docx format, with accompanying images and drawings sent as .jpg or .pdf.
 Images should be 8″x10″ at 300dpi.
-While the editors can help to purchase image rights where necessary, contributors should take primary responsibility for sourcing high-quality images to accompany their texts.
-For appropriate citation style, please refer to the Chicago Manual.
+While the editors can help to secure image rights where necessary, contributors should take primary responsibility for sourcing high-quality images to accompany their texts.
+For appropriate citation style, please refer to the Chicago Manual of Style.

 Positions are short texts that invite architects to clearly express the ideas and principles that are integral to their own work.
 They should range from 500-2000 words, and may be accompanied by images.

 Critiques are rigorous examinations of architectural projects and ideas, which necessarily address broader questions facing the discipline today.
 They should be well-researched texts of 1500-4000 words, accompanied by images.